MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p5/readme.md

 or here
 <FILE>

-#### 3. Removing false positives
-As usual - the more you want detect, the bigger change that you will get false positives.
-Therefore I used confidence_threshold of 0.95 that allowed to remove most unwanted detections.

 ### Discussion

 #### 1. Ideas for improvement

 Next step would be testing how many layers we can remove from this model to make it fast/lightweight.
-At this moment we could test higher resolution images without resizing (and losing information).
+With lighter model we could test higher resolution images without resizing (and losing information).

-Also i found that "greedy nms" based on confidance has some issues when one box is completely inside the other.
+Also some work could be done on NMS functions.
+Because at this point sometimes the box with best confidence is not the best fit for a car.
 On PyimageSearch.com I found method by dr Malisiewicz, that is using box area to make better NMS. http://www.pyimagesearch.com/2015/02/16/faster-non-maximum-suppression-python/

 #### 2. Failures
 Definitely this model with very little data to train is not very generalized.
 I tested detecting car at night and it was a complete failure.
+Also not every position of the car is detected equally.
+When camera sees left/right side of the car and very little front/back, very often it fails.
+This is all due to very little data and this data is also not very diverse.